A Diagnostic Examination of the Lungs

 If you have any medical problems, are taking any medicines or have allergies to any medicines, please tell the nurse at the time the examination is scheduled.

 The examination requires that you have an empty stomach.
 You should not take in any food or fluids, or anything by mouth for eight hours before the test.
 If your bronchoscopy is scheduled in the morning (before noon), do not eat or drink after midnight.
 If you are taking medicines, you may take them with sips of water.
-You may take your medicines after your blood is drawn for lab work at 7:30 a.m.
+Nurses may give you special instructions about some of you medications.

 You will be given medicine before the procedure as a relaxant.
 These medicines might make you somewhat groggy after the test.
 Therefore, an adult who can take you home must accompany you.
 You will not be allowed to drive.

 To prepare for the procedure, the nurse will spray your throat to diminish your gag reflex.
 Your nose will also be numbed with this medicine.
-Also, the doctor will administer a small amount of oxygen into the windpipe and major air-passages of your lungs.
+Also, the doctor will administer a small amount of oxygen into your lungs.

 During the procedure